-The Group has entered into finance leases for plant and machinery.
-These lease periods are for one to two years (2019: one to two years).
-At the end of the lease term, the Group has the option to purchase the leased assets at a price that is expected to be sufficiently lower than the fair value of the leased asset at the end of the lease.
+As at 31 March 2021, the Group leases an office premise and warehouses (2020: plant and machinery, office premise and warehouses) to operate its business.
+These lease period is for two years (2020: one to two years).
+At the end of the lease term, lease liabilities were effectively secured by the related underlying assets as the rights to the leased asset would be reverted to the lessor in the event of default by repayment by the Group.
 None of the leases including contingent rentals.
-The effective interest rate on these finance leases was 4.26% to 4.29% for the year ended 31 March 2020 (2019: 4.26% to 6.60%).
+The effective interest rate on these leases was 2.25% to 4.97% for the year ended 31 March 2021 (2020: 4.26% to 4.29%).
+For the year ended 31 March 2021